sethgis/Wind-Erosion-Modelling/source/Background/Background to WEM.rst

 of the soil layer, especially topsoil, renders the soil less capable of supporting vegetation or crop growth and hence environmental surface is considered degraded.
 Wind erosion is therefore of great concern to the agricultural production because of its adverse effects on soil, a subtrate to plant growth.
-The scientific studies such as this, is geared towards ganering infromation that will inform on the sustainable use and management of narual resources such as soil.
+The scientific studies such as this, is geared towards gannering information that will inform on the sustainable use and management of narual resources such as soil.

 The literature on wind erosion, especially in agricultural soils, is categorized into three major areas: